 Children learn best when there are close links and continuity from home to preschool.
 We want to make sure each child has a positive and happy start, so we provide lots of opportunities for us to get to know each other, including stay and play visits, a home visit and settling in sessions.

 An opportunity for parents to find out information about what your child will experience and learn at we offer play visits.
-These visits provide an opportunity for you and your child to meet staff and to play in the nursery classrooms and gardens before starting with us.
+These visits provide an opportunity for you and your child to meet staff and to play in the preschool classroom and the garden before starting with us.

 We are very much aware that when your child starts at the preschool, it may well be the first time that your child has left you for any length of time.
 We try to make this transition as easy as possible and we arrange for you to stay with your child for her/his first sessions in the outdoor environment.
 All children are unique and therefore the settling in period will vary.
-Some come to preschool and settle straight away but others take longer to settle.
-This is not a reflection of background or upbringing but reflects the child’s personality.
-Therefore do not worry if your child takes what seems to be a long time to become comfortable with this new situation – this is a major step for most children.
+Do not worry if your child takes what seems to be a long time to become comfortable with this new situation – this is a major step for most children.